Trustroots/nostroots/README.md

 ## Goals

+sufficient decentralization:
-- can run their own relay server and promote it
+- anyone can run and fork the relay server
-- can fork the nostr app and do whatever they want with it
+- anyone can fork app

-## ideas
+### ideas

 We could even cut off signups for the relay and let other folks take over.
 Force decentralisation politically, but might not be necessary.